Evo-F/arania-campaign-01/bastions/drayside.md

 ---
 title: Bastion - Drayside
 ---
 In Session 11, The Cartographers received authority over the village of Drayside and its automaton inhabitants.
-The village was established as a Bastion under Evo's amended Bastion ruleset, which can be referred to [[bastions|here]].
+The village was established as a Bastion under Evo's amended Bastion ruleset, which can be referred to [[homebrew/bastions|here.]]

 # Description
 Drayside is a village located at the base of Mount Dray on its west side.
 The village extends from a small dock in the west to the slopes of Mount Dray in the east.